 - 6.13.1 Reported malfunctions are considered failures only when they can be reproduced after flight.
 When a failure is found, the officials may ask the competitor to provide his GPS equipment to substitute the missing track information. - In case both the official track log and the competitor's GPS-equipment are not providing the necessary information to establish a result, the competitor will not receive a result based on track points.
 It is therefore in the competitor's interest to equip himself with a GPS that provides track information usable for scoring (position, altitude and time) and use the same set-up (time interval etc.) as the official logger. - An electronic mark recorded by a competitor's GPS-equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
-Otherwise the competitor will be scored to his nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
+Otherwise the competitor will be scored to his next nearest mark or landing position, whichever is best.
 A score to a track point will not be made.